-In February 2016, FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02").
-ASU 2016-02 requires an entity to recognize right-of-use assets and lease liabilities on its balance sheet and disclose key information about leasing arrangements.
-For public companies, ASU 2016-02 is effective for annual reporting periods beginning after December 15, 2018, including interim periods within that reporting period, and requires a modified retrospective adoption, with early adoption permitted.
-We are evaluating the impact this guidance will have on our financial position and statement of operations.
+In February 2016, FASB issued ASU No. 2016-02, Leases ("Topic 842").
+Topic 842 requires an entity to recognize right-of-use assets and lease liabilities on its balance sheet and disclose key information about leasing arrangements.

+For public companies, Topic 842 is effective for annual reporting periods beginning after December 15, 2018, including interim periods within that reporting period, with early adoption permitted.
+We have evaluated this ASU and believe this guidance will not have a material impact on our financial position and statement of operations.

-In May 2014, the FASB issued ASU No. 2014-09 Revenue from Contracts with Customers (Topic 606) "ASU 2014-09".
-ASU 2014-09 was subsequently amended by ASU No. 2016-10 and 2016-12.
-As amended, Topic 606 supersedes the revenue recognition requirements in Topic 605, Revenue Recognition including most industry-specific revenue recognition guidance throughout the Industry Topics of the Codification.
-In addition, the amendments create a new Subtopic 340-40, Other Assets and Deferred Costs-Contracts with Customers.
+In May 2014, the FASB issued ASU No. 2014-09 Revenue from Contracts with Customers.
+As amended, Topic 606 supersedes prior revenue recognition requirements including most industry-specific revenue recognition guidance.
 In summary, the core principle of Topic 606 is that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-For a public entity, the amendments to ASU 2014-09 are effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
-Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
-We will adopt the new revenue standards in our first quarter of 2018 utilizing the modified retrospective transition method.
-We expect the adoption of the standard to result in an approximate \$2,500 increase in accumulated deficit and a \$2,500 decrease in deferred revenue in our consolidated balance sheet.
-The new revenue standards are not expected to have a material impact on the amount and timing of revenue recognized in our consolidated financial statements.
+On January 1, 2018 we adopted this standard which resulted in a \$2,500 decrease in the opening balance of our accumulated deficit and a \$2,500 decrease in deferred revenue in our consolidated balance sheet (see Note 15 - Effects of Adopting ASU Topic 606).